marcusmcb/JS-Drum-Machine/README.md

 * Native Instruments M32: use the first nine white keys starting from the left to play sounds (using the default MIDI mode on boot up)
 * Arturia BeatStep: use the front pad row to play sounds (no other set up needed!)
 * M-Audio Keystation 49es: use C2-D3 (white keys) to play sounds
-* Akai MPK Mini Mk3: use the pads to play sounds (9th sample unavailable at the moment)
+* Akai MPK Mini Mk3: use BANK A on the pads to play sounds (9th sample unavailable at the moment)

 ### Touchscreen Compatibility: